thorsten/phpMyFAQ/docs/installation.md

 ## 2.1 Requirements for phpMyFAQ

 phpMyFAQ addresses a database system via PHP.
-In order to install it, you will need a web server that meets the following requirements:
+To install it, you will need a web server that meets the following requirements:

 ### PHP requirements